skip to main content

 Are there side effects from the procedure?

-Additional side effects of RIT, which are usually short-term, may include an allergic reaction, fever, chills, low blood pressure, diarrhea and rash.
+Other side effects may include allergic reaction, fever, chills, low blood pressure, diarrhea, and rash.
+These possible side effects are usually short-term.

-Hypersenitivity reactions from the monoclonal antibodies are rare, with occurrences increasing with multiple therapies.
-Typically you will be pretreated with acetaminophen (Tylenol®) or diphenhydramine (Benadryl®).
+Hypersensitivity reactions from the monoclonal antibodies are rare.
+However, the risk of reaction increases with the number of treatments.
+Typically, your doctor will pretreat you with acetaminophen (Tylenol®) or diphenhydramine (Benadryl®).

 Sponsored By